8 tools every UX designer needs in 2017

 Create all sorts from basic mind maps and business plans to Gantt charts and audio presentations.
 Use built-in templates to build up from themes and style guides that you’ve previously worked on, and then export and edit them to Office and Adobe or share them in the cloud.

-XMind is a great tool for speedy design.
+XMind is one of the leading UX tools, perfect for speedy design.
 It includes a selection of Markers to help teams give and receive feedback.
 Simply open a map, select your markers, and add your feedback without any typing needed.
 Markers include icons for task priority, emojis, flags, stars, people, arrows, and symbols.

-Trello is project management at its finest.
+Trello is one of the top project management and UX tools.
 It’s a visual collaboration and list tool for planning tasks and projects that keeps track of everything from the smallest detail to the big picture.
 Available on web and mobile devices, Trello is a drag-and-drop Kanban card wall interface, with each card representing a project task, giving you a bird’s eye view of your project.
 This is a great tool for visual thinking.
 And, as Melanie Pinola on Lifehacker puts it: “it’s one of those few apps that actually balances both a simple, elegant user interface and powerful, flexible features.”